preciofishbone/OmniaDocsG2/general-assets/roles-permissions/index.rst

 + Edit all settings for the business profile, in Omnia admin.
 + Edit permissions for the business profile, including adding and removing business profile administrators.
-+ Create publishing apps in the business profile.
++ Create publishing apps in the business profile and add publishing app administrators.

 These permissions can be set in the business profile: